All the health plans available through the SHOP include the following benefits:

 The health insurance coverage offered by your employer is considered affordable to you if your share of the annual premium for the lowest priced self-only plan is less than 9.5% of your household's combined annual income.
 If the employer-sponsored coverage offered to you is considered affordable and provides "minimum essential coverage," you will not be eligible for any tax credits to reduce the cost of the monthly premiums for a plan purchased through the individual marketplace.
 Of course, you can still purchase a plan from the marketplace at full price.

-This is the amount your employer pays for a portion of your health insurance premium..
-This contribution may or may not also apply to your dependent premiums.
+This is the amount your employer has agreed to pay toward your health and/or dental insurance plans.
+The Employer Contribution reduces the cost of these plans to you.
+This contribution may or may not also apply to the premiums for your dependents' plans.

 You can add a dependent either during open enrollment or special enrollment by completing the Update Dependents step.